skrausse/SPADE_surrogates/README.md

 https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html.

-Create the environment by running: `conda env create -f env.yml` Switch to the environment: `conda activate surrogates`
+Create the environment by running: `conda env create -f env.yml`

+There might be a problem to install `mpi4py`.
+In this case, it would be necessary to first install OpenMPI manually, e.g., on a Linux machine you can use `sudo apt install libopenmpi-dev`.

+Switch to the environment: `conda activate surrogates`

+Integrate this project as editable package: `pip install -e .`

 **Creating the figures**